NTSB: Poor condition of wreckage will slow plane crash probe

-National Transportation Safety Board Vice Chairman Bruce Landsberg said at a news conference that it could take 12 to 18 months to figure out why the two-engine Piper Cheyenne fell from the sky about a minute after taking off Saturday from the Lafayette Regional Airport.
+National Transportation Safety Board Vice Chairman Bruce Landsberg said at a press conference that it could take 12 to 18 months to figure out why the two-engine Piper Cheyenne fell from the sky about a minute after taking off from the Lafayette Regional Airport on Saturday.

 “We’ll be looking very carefully at the pilot’s qualifications, the training that they had, medical certification and also the history on the aircraft and its maintenance records,” Landsberg said.
 “We have two videos that have been turned into us, and we will be analyzing those.”

-Landsberg said that he walked to the crash site on Sunday morning and found wreckage scattered for about a quarter of a mile.
+Landsberg said that he walked to the crash site on Sunday morning and found debris scattered about a quarter of a mile.

 It was a “very sobering situation,” he said.

-Investigators said much of the aircraft was crushed and consumed by fire.
-NTSB officials said they know of no distress calls made by the pilot or of the existence of any flight data recorder.
+Investigators said much of the aircraft was crushed and consumed by fire after it crashed.
+NTSB officials said they know of no distress calls made by the pilot or of the existence of a flight data recorder.

 “The avionics equipment on board the aircraft was pretty badly damaged,” Landsberg said.
 “There is no flight data recorder that we know of at this time.
 We’ll obviously be looking at that, but at this point there’s not a lot to go on.”

-The airplane climbed to 900 feet (275 meters), then descended to 700 feet (215 meters) — a dangerously low altitude in the area, Landsberg said.
+The airplane climbed to 900 feet, then descended to 700 feet — a dangerously low altitude in the area, Landsberg said.

 The plane went down in a part of the city with a scattering of banks, fast food chains and other businesses.
-Three people on the ground also were hurt.
+Three people on the ground were also hurt.
 Local authorities identified the sole survivor from the plane as a 37-year-old man.
-He was hospitalized though his condition was not immediately known.
+He was hospitalized but his condition was not immediately known.

 Lafayette is the fourth-largest city in Louisiana with a population of about 130,000, according to the 2018 census.
-It is located about 135 miles (215 kilometers) west of New Orleans.
+It is located about 135 miles west of New Orleans.